Xavier-Charles/earthquake_analysis/README.md

 MAX(magnitude), MIN(magnitude), MAX(depth), MIN(depth)
 FROM earthquake_analysis GROUP BY(place);
 ```
-- EARTHQUAKES BY DECADE: Earthquakes are classified by the decade they occured
+- EARTHQUAKES BY DECADE: A table of earthquakes classified by the decade they occurred.
 ```
 DROP TABLE IF EXISTS decades_table;
 CREATE TABLE decades_table